alecpm/opsworks-web-python/plone_buildout/README.md

   * varnish-restart: Restarts varnish
   * varnish-purge: Runs a "ban.url" for a array of url regexps provided (defaults to all content in the cache).
 Provide the array in the `node["varnish_purge_urls"]` attribute.
   * instances-rebuild: Re-runs buildout on all plone_instances layers, restarts instances.
+  * instances-develop-up: Re-runs `bin/develop up` on all plone_instances layers, does not restart instances.
+Useful for quick deployment of resource/template changes when developing.

 ## Motivation